Connect with others who understand.

 • White blood cells, which help fight infections

-• Platelets, which assist in blood clotting to prevent excessive bleeding
+• Platelets, which help in blood clotting to prevent severe bleeding

 Most CML treatments focus on blocking abnormal genes and proteins to slow the cancer’s growth and spread.
-Chemotherapy and bone marrow transplants are options for some people with CML as well.
+Chemotherapy and bone marrow transplants are also options for some people with CML.

 1. The FDA Has Approved New Drugs for CML

-Recently, the U.S. Food and Drug Administration (FDA) approved a new TKI called asciminib (Scemblix) and expanded the use of the bosutinib (Bosulif) to include infants and children with CML.
+Recently, the U.S. Food and Drug Administration (FDA) approved a new TKI called asciminib (Scemblix) and expanded the approval of bosutinib (Bosulif) for use in infants and children with CML.

 Asciminib

 The FDA approved asciminib in October 2024.
-This medication treats people with newly diagnosed CML in the chronic phase.
+This medication treats people with newly diagnosed CML in the chronic phase, when the cancer is usually growing more slowly.
 Your leukemia cells must have the Ph chromosome in order for you to qualify for treatment.
-Studies showed that 68 percent of people responded to asciminib treatment.
-On the other hand, only 49 percent responded to other TKIs.

 Asciminib is typically taken orally (by mouth) twice daily.
 The most common side effects seen in clinical trials included: